The Driverless Revolution

 - How they will react to different weather conditions

-- Making tough decisions (e.g.: swerving to avoid one object into another)
+- Making tough decisions (e.g.: swerving to avoid an object)

 Image courtesy of iStock.